 2. Handcrafted Holiday Decor

 Besides the coming of light, the Winter Solstice also marks the first day of winter.
-Since winter is a time of slowing down, hibernation, and death, many people liked to decorate the insides of their homes to liven them up.
-Since stores where non-existent or few and far between (depending on the exact time in history you’re referring to), people made decorations out of everyday materials.
+Since winter is a time of slowing down, hibernation, and death, many people like to decorate the inside of their homes to liven them up.
+Since stores were non-existent or few and far between (depending on the exact time in history you’re referring to), people made decorations out of everyday materials.
 Live garland (here and here too!) made of conifers, ferns, berries, sticks, and pine cones were hung over doorways.
 Garlands of dried oranges, apples, popcorn, and even fresh cranberries were strung up on trees or along entryways.
 Orange and clove pomanders and herbal potpourri were made to scent the home.
 Small sticks and twigs were gathered and tied together with twine to make stars that could be hung around the house.
 Children cut paper snowflakes out to decorate windows.